 With a bowl of cold water standing by, form meatballs about 1-inch across.
 Dip your fingers in cold water, from time to time, to keep the meat from sticking to your hands.

-Add meatballs to the saute pan working in batches if needed.
+Melt the additional two tablespoons butter in pan.
+Add meatballs, working in batches if needed.
 (An electric frying pan works well here, too.)
 Do not overcrowd the pan.
 Brown all of the meatballs, turning often, until done.
 If working in batches, pan may need to be wiped out between them.

 - For forming the meatballs, a small scoop works very well, especially one with a lever that allows you to sweep the contents of the scoop out.
 Refrigerating the meatballs before cooking helps them to keep a round shape.